CreateR-coder/Streamflix-Addon/README.md

 <br>
 <br>
 <br>
-This uses AI btw, specifically Gemini, this is vibe coded.
+This uses AI btw, specifically Gemini, this is vibe coded in about an hour.